ipSlav/sendgrid-inbound/README.md

 - Click `Add Host & URL`

   - Select a verified domain
   - Add a `Destination URL` (This has to be publicly available.
-Use a valid fqdn instead of an IP)
+Use a valid FQDN instead of an IP)
   - Check `Check incoming emails for spam` (This will return a `spam_score` and `spam_report`)
   - Leave `POST the raw, full MIME message` unchecked